What Are the Best Practices for Databricks Medallion Architecture?

 Question 2: Who owns the Silver/Gold boundary?

 If the answer is "everyone" or "no one," you have a problem.
 The boundary between Silver and Gold is the most important architectural decision in the entire pattern.
 Someone needs to own it.
 That means a named person or team who reviews pull requests that add transformations, who decides whether new logic belongs in Silver or Gold, and who flags drift before it compounds.
+Boundary ownership now includes reviewing Lakeflow Designer pipelines built by non-engineers — a new drift vector.

 Question 3: When was your Gold layer last meaningfully updated?